 - 21-year-old Troy Kelm pled guilty to giving Suboxone to 19-year-old Luke Murphy who died from an overdose and was sent to prison.

 - Two people were indicted for murder because Kayla Bilbrey, a high school student, died of an overdose from the drugs provided by the two people.
 Tennessee state law defines second degree murder as "the knowing killing of another" or as "a killing of another which results from the unlawful distribution of any Schedule I or Schedule II drug when such drug is the proximate cause of the death of the user."

-- Allison J. Miller on Tuesday pleaded guilty to involuntary manslaughter in the October 2008 drug overdose death of a 44-year-old Markey Township woman and was sentenced to prison.
+- Allison J. Miller pleaded guilty to involuntary manslaughter in the drug overdose death of a 44-year-old Markey Township woman and was sentenced to prison.

 - Philip Burke was sentenced to prison for giving Gary Loar, a roommate, Xanax shortly before the man died of a drug overdose.
 Co-defendant Heather Reuterskiold was charged with giving Loar a methadone pill the night he died.

 - 25-year-old Noel E. Tenpas was sentenced to four years in prison for sharing methadone with 31-year-old Amy Gockman, who died from an overdose.